Finding Strong Gravitational Lenses Through Self-Attention

-Since the 1983 lens candidates were found together using a 1-band CNN and a 3-band CNN, some of the candidates found by the 1-band CNN were not detected by the 3-band CNN.
-To be more precise, 946 candidates were missed by the 3-band CNN (which means they were assigned a probability less than 0.8) in the final sample of 1983 candidates.
-Similarly, 526 candidates identified by the 3-band CNN were missed by the 1-band CNN.
+Since the 1983 lens candidates were found together using a single-band CNN and a three-band CNN, some of the candidates found by the single-band CNN were not detected by the three-band CNN.
+Specifically, 946 candidates were missed by the three-band CNN (which means they were assigned a probability of less than 0.8) in the final sample of 1983 candidates.
+Similarly, 526 candidates identified by the three-band CNN were missed by the single-band CNN.
 To analyse the performance of the encoder model, we used the 3-band Lens Detector and tested it on the lens candidates found by \citet{Petrillo_2019}.
 After evaluating the model on real data, we created three classes using the visual inspection score as the reference.
-Class 0 is for low probability to be a lens (score less than 20 out of 70 and predictive value less than 0.8).
-Class 1 is for intermediate probability to be lens (score between 20 and 50, and predictive value between 0.8 and 0.95).
-Class 2 contains sources for which we are highly confident that it is a strong lens (score greater than 50 and a predictive value greater than 0.95).
-Using the probability scores predicted by the 3-band CNN and using the visual scores, we plotted the confusion matrix for the 3-band CNN along with the 3-band Lens Detector, which is given in Fig. \ref{fig:real_data}.
+Class 0 sources have a low probability of being a lens (score less than 20 out of 70, and predictive value less than 0.8).
+Class 1 sources have an intermediate probability of being a lens (score between 20 and 50, and predictive value between 0.8 and 0.95).
+We are highly confident that Class 2 sources are strong lenses (score greater than 50, and a predictive value greater than 0.95).
+Using the probability scores predicted by the three-band CNN and using the visual scores, we plotted the confusion matrix for the three-band CNN along with the 3-band Lens Detector, which is given in Fig. \ref{fig:real_data}.